Content table

 Here are some natural remedies to restore vaginal pH balance and keep your healthy normal vagina in good shape.

 - Wash the outside of your vagina gently: Use warm water and a mild soap that won’t mess with your vaginal pH to wash your vulva.
-You don’t need to wash inside — your body naturally takes care of that.
+You don’t need to clean inside — your body naturally takes care of that.

 - Avoid strong-scented products: Stay away from soaps, lotions, and sprays that have strong scents.
 These can throw the delicate pH balance off and irritate the vaginal epithelium.

-- Use condoms: Condoms help protect you from sexually transmitted infections (STIs) like trichomoniasis.
+- Use condoms: Condoms help protect you from Sexually Transmitted Infections (STIs) like trichomoniasis.

 - Track your symptoms: You can keep tabs on your symptoms on the Inito app, which syncs with the Inito Fertility Monitor.
 Logging your symptoms can help you spot any unusual signs of imbalanced vaginal pH and figure out if something is off.